Skip to Main Content

 Hematology

-The Global Hematology Program seeks to advance knowledge of non-malignant catastrophic blood disorders through research, technology and organizational skills, ultimately enhancing survival and outcomes worldwide.
+The Global Hematology Program seeks to advance and innovate the field of sickle cell disease, and other non-malignant childhood catastrophic blood disorders, through community building, tool design and implementation research, ultimately improving survival and outcomes worldwide.

-The vision of the program is creating a world where every young person with non-malignant catastrophic blood disorders receives specialized, compassionate care leading to prolonged life and a meaningful existence.
+The program’s vision is that of a world where every young person with sickle cell disease and other non-malignant catastrophic blood disorders receives specialized, compassionate care leading to a long and fulfilling life.

 Collaboration